SEF Torres 1903: The 1920s and 1930s: First local derbies and the first promotion

 On 8 September 1920, Sardinia's two leading clubs played in Cagliari at the Stallaggio Meloni.
 Surprisingly, Cagliari won 5–2.
 On 27 May 1922, in the presence of Prince Umberto di Savoia, the Stadio Acquedotto, still the stadium of Torres, was inaugurated.
 On 4 November 1924, another historic derby was played for the first time, that between Torres and the then Terranovese to celebrate the 21st anniversary of Torres.
 The Sassaresi won 2-1 The game between Olbia and Torres, known as the Derby del Nord Sardegna, is the most played derby on the island, with more than 100 matches.
 It is a fierce rivalry between both fans.
 After the first few years of friendly activity, they entered the Terza Divisione in 1927–1928, finishing runners-up behind Cagliari and ahead of Monteponi Iglesias and Avanguardia Giovanile Fascista of Cagliari.

-In the 1930–1931 season, participated in a regional championship (with the Lazio Regional Directorate because the Sardinian one could not organise it), resulting in a promotion to the Prima Divisione (the third tier at the time).
+In the 1930–1931 season, Torres participated in a regional championship (with the Lazio Regional Directorate because the Sardinian one could not organise it), resulting in a promotion to the Prima Divisione (the third tier at the time).
 In the 1931-1932 championship, the Sassaresi, led by the Hungarian Ferenc Plemich, came close to promotion to Serie B.

-The following season was less positive, finishing second to last and relegated, but still being readmitted to the third tier.
+The following season was less positive, with Torres finishing second to last and relegated, but still being readmitted to the third tier.
 In 1934-35 it finished mid-table but renounced to play the next championship and played friendly matches until 1939.
 In 1939-40 they finished fifth in the Sardinian First Division, which corresponded to the fourth national level.